h4ckyou/h4ckyou.github.io/_posts/2026-02-21-kernel-security.md

 What now?

-Well unlike userspace pwn where the goal is to mostly gain code execution, in kernelspace pwn our goal is to perform privilege escalation.
+Unlike user space exploitation, where the primary objective is typically to gain arbitrary code execution within the context of the vulnerable process, kernel exploitation has a different end goal.

+In kernel space, the objective is usually to achieve privilege escalation specifically, to transition from an unprivileged user to root.

-One way to achieve this is to change our credential
+One way to achieve this is to change our credentials.

 All the processes in Linux have a set of credentials that define their permissions.

-The `prepare_kernel_cred` function is used to prepare a new set of credentials, while `commit_creds` applies those credentials to the current process.

 This is handled on the heap within a structure known as the `cred` structure.
 And each process (task) is managed by a structure called a `task_struct` structure, which contains a pointer to a `cred` structure.

+In Linux, `task_struct` is the data structure that represents a process.
+It contains all the information associated with a running task, effectively serving as the Linux equivalent of a Process Control Block (PCB).

 ```c